Green-Bat/ArkhamSpeedrunningWiki.github.io/Guides/Asylum/Mousewheel.md

+# Mousewheel binds for ripping grates and skipping dialogue

 Here is how you set up mousewheel bindings for this game.
 Alternatively, if you are fine with using the game's default binds, we have a pre-made file in the [Resources section](https://www.speedrun.com/arkhamasylum/resources).

 The ini file will be found here > "My Documents\Square Enix\Batman Arkham Asylum GOTY\BmGame\Config\UserInput.ini"